publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch55/schIV/m__us_usc_t42_s4370m.md

  __References in Text__

     The National Environmental Policy Act of 1969, referred to in par.
 (16), is [Pub.
 L. 91–190][/us/pl/91/190], Jan.
 1, 1970, [83 Stat.
 852][/us/stat/83/852], which is classified generally to this chapter.
-NEPA, referred to in in pars.
-(6)(A), (11), and (15), means the National Environmental Policy Act of 1969.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of this title][/us/usc/t42/s4321] and Tables.

  __Codification__